-While it is meant to be a rejuvenation experiment, unexpectedly to the doctors, Sharik's dog features gradually fade away and he transforms into a man, who, with the encouragement of local bureaucrat Shvonder, adopts the nonsensical name Poligraf Poligrafovich Sharikov, paralleling absurd "revolutionary" names that were popular in the first few years after the October Revolution.
-Preobrazhensky wants nothing to do with his creation, constantly belittles Sharikov for his rudeness and simple-mindedness, in stark contrast to the gentlemanly professor, make him an ideal leverage in Shvonder's hands to force Preobrazhensky out of his luxurious apartment.
-Dealing with Sharikov's whims and transgressions, evidently inherited from the previous owner of the transplanted organs, eventually occupies so much of Preobrazhensky's attention that he is forced to practically abandon his surgeries.
+While it is meant to be a rejuvenation experiment, unexpectedly to the doctors, Sharik's dog features gradually fade away and he transforms into a man, who, with the encouragement of the house-manager Shvonder, adopts the weird name Poligraf Poligrafovich Sharikov, paralleling absurd "revolutionary" names that were popular in the first few years after the October Revolution.
+Preobrazhensky wants nothing to do with his creation, constantly belittles Sharikov for his rudeness and simple-mindedness, and forces him to seek support elsewhere, which Shvonder is all too eager to provide.
+Dealing with Sharikov's whims and transgressions eventually occupies so much of Preobrazhensky's attention that he is forced to practically abandon his surgery work.
 In the end, after Sharikov's attempt to sic secret police on him, Preobrazhensky turns Sharikov back into a dog.

 The book was adapted in 1988 by Vladimir Bortko into a highly successful film, which followed the original text very closely.
-Bortko later went to direct a TV miniseries adaptation of Bulgakov's The Master and Margarita
+Bortko later went on to direct a TV miniseries adaptation of Bulgakov's The Master and Margarita.

 Provides examples of:

 - Ambiguous Gender: Invoked.
 One of Shvonder's subordinates is a woman dressed as a man, not for the sake of cross-dressing, but because revolutionary fashion was extremely uniform and unisex at that time.
-And when the professor asks her if she's a man or woman, she takes it as an insult, part of his disgraceful reactionist ideas of an "Old world" where men and women were unequal (or just, you know, to him being a jerkass).
+So when Preobrazjensky asks her if she's a man or woman, she, naturally, takes it as an insult, part of his disgraceful reactionary ideas of an "old world" where men and women were unequal (or just, you know, to him being a jerkass).